December 12

 in procession, has saved the city from many eruptions of Mount

-Etna, earthquakes, the plague, and is also responsible for saving
+Etna, earthquakes, and the plague are also responsible for saving

 the people of Catania from the wrath of Emperor Fredrick II